pktharindu/laravel-api-boilerplate-passport/readme.md

 ## Code styling

-PHP-CS-Fixer is used for strong style guidelines.
+PHP-CS-Fixer is used for strong :muscle: style guidelines.

 PHP is pre-configured for official Laravel styling, just launch `vendor\bin\php-cs-fixer fix` for global project auto-formatting.